How to Use

 • Works with Ableton Live, AUM, and any other Link-enabled app

-GrainHeads includes an Audio Unit v3 instrument for use in host apps like AUM, GarageBand, Logic Pro, or Cubasis.
+GrainHeads includes an Audio Unit v3 instrument and an AUFX sound effect extension for use in host apps like AUM, GarageBand, Logic Pro, or Cubasis.
+The AUv3 instrument and AUFX extension support up to 5 playheads (the standalone app supports up to 8).

 Setup in a Host